 “Damn, look how much weight he’s lost.
 Other than the vacant gaze in his eyes, he looks great!”

 “Me too.
-Pass me that bowl of cherries.”
+Pass me that box of cookies.”

 It’s clear that his brain is struggling to form coherent thoughts.
 This is when the show really gets good, because contestants start making life threatening mistakes.
 “Why is he holding his knife like that,” I yell at the TV.
 “He’s going to put it through his leg!”